DataMa-Solutions/docs/extensions/how-to-use/powerbi.md

 <br/>

 ## 1. Overview
-This document provides detailed documentation for the "Datama Compare - Smart waterfall" Plugin, a powerful extension for PowerBI.
+This document provides detailed documentation for the "Datama Compare - Smart waterfall" Plugin, a powerful extension for Power BI.
 This plugin enhances data analysis capabilities by explaining performance variations with easy to understand data visualization graph.

 Watch this video to properly understand our extension and how to use it.